inloop/qlplayground/README.md

 Installation
 ------------

-To install, build the `QLPlayground` target and move the `QLPlayground.qlgenerator` into `~/Library/QuickLook/` or into `/Library/QuickLook/`.
+To install, either build the `QLPlayground` target or download [latest release](https://github.com/inloop/qlplayground/releases/latest).
+Then move the `QLPlayground.qlgenerator` into `~/Library/QuickLook/` or into `/Library/QuickLook/`.
 Later will make it available for all users.
 Optionally run `qlmanage -r` to reload QL generators.

 Customization